ajschumacher/ajschumacher.github.io/20141023-rjstat_lightning/index.md

 -----

 `rjstat` was installing just fine from GitHub, and I was a little intimidated by the reputation of [R-core](http://www.r-project.org/contributors.html), so all I did was start a GitHub issue to discuss getting on CRAN.
-Before I knew it, Håkon had submitted on my behalf and it was approved by [Uwe Ligges](http://www.statistik.tu-dortmund.de/ligges.html) and in the system in time for Lars's conference.
+Before I knew it, Håkon had submitted on my behalf, it was approved by [Uwe Ligges](http://www.statistik.tu-dortmund.de/ligges.html), and it was in the system in time for Lars's conference.

 I know what you're thinking: "But do you have continuous integration testing?"